Find your next read...

-Geling Yan is an award-winning Chinese novelist and screenwriter.
-Born in Shanghai in 1959, Geling Yan served with the People's Liberation Army during the Cultural Revolution, starting aged 12 as a dancer in an entertainment troupe.
-She published her first novel in 1985 and has now written over 20 books and has won 30 awards.
-Her works have been translated into twelve languages, several have been adapted for film, the latest being The Flowers of War which has been filmed by acclaimed Chinese director Zhang Yimou and stars Christian Bale.
-She divides her time between Germany and China.
+Geling Yan is one of the most acclaimed contemporary novelists and screenwriters in the Chinese language today and a well-established writer in English.
+Born in Shanghai in 1959, she served with the People’s Liberation Army during the Cultural Revolution, starting aged 12 as a dancer in an entertainment troupe.
+She published her first novel in 1986 and since then has written over 20 books and won over 30 awards.
+Her works have been translated into twelve languages, several have been adapted for screen, the latest being The Flowers of War, which was filmed by Zhang Yimou and stars Christian Bale.
+Geling Yan currently divides her time between Berlin and China.

 Soetsu Yanagi was a philosopher of aesthetics and religion, and the founding father of the Japanese folk crafts ('mingei') movement.
 Born in Tokyo in 1889, his interests as a young man lay firmly in the West: he published the anti-Confucian avant-garde literary magazine Shirakaba ("White Birch"), met and befriended the English potter Bernard Leach, and became fascinated with the work of William Blake and Walt Whitman.
 In 1914 Yanagi married, and from around that time his interests turned from the West to the East, from fine arts to folk crafts.
 He met and befriended Shoji Hamada and Kanjiro Kawai and, together with the Asakawa brothers, established a Korean folk crafts museum in Seoul.
 He became interested in, and began travelling the country in search of, statues and objects crafted by the Buddhist priest and sculptor Mokujiki.
 He found himself captivated by the beauty of the utilitarian, everyday objects produced by anonymous, provincial craftsmen that he found while on his travels.
 In 1925 he gave these hitherto unrecognised works the name mingei, 'folk craft'; in 1936, he opened the Japan Folk Crafts Museum to exhibit them, serving as the museum's first director.
 Aesthetics, folk crafts and the philosophy of religion continued to fascinate Yanagi throughout his life.
 In 1957, in acknowledgment of his unremitting dedication of folk crafts, he was designated a Person of Cultural Merit by the Japanese government.
 He died in1961.